grok.org.uk:/#

-This patch applies cleanly to the stock 1.3.34 Apache httpd source and has been tested under Solaris 8/Sparc in addition to an x86 OpenBSD 3.6 environment.
+This patch applies cleanly to the stock Apache 1.3.34 source and has been tested under Solaris 8 (SPARC) as well as OpenBSD 3.6 on x86.

 Configuration Directives

-By default, this patch will scrub all Referer and User-Agent headers from HTTP requests passing through the Apache proxy, in addition to any header beginning with 'Accept-'.
+By default, the patch scrubs all Referer and User-Agent headers from HTTP requests passing through the Apache proxy, in addition to any header beginning with Accept-.

-The patch introduces three new configuration directives, AllowReferer, AllowUserAgent, and AllowAccept, which allow the administrator to whitelist sites that require this information.
+Three new configuration directives are introduced: AllowReferer, AllowUserAgent, and AllowAccept.
+These allow the administrator to whitelist sites that require this information.

 <IfModule mod_proxy.c>